marrold/hdfmt/README.md

 ## License

-B-em is licensed under the GPL, see LICENSE for more details.
+B-em is licensed under the GPL, see LICENSE.txt for more details.